intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_portablze_zip_quickstart.md

 Enter the extracted folder, and run `start-ollama.sh` to start Ollama service.

 [Optional]For multi-gpus user, please edit `start-ollama.sh` in the extracted folder and change `ONEAPI_DEVICE_SELECTOR` according to your configuration.
+By default, ollama will use all the GPUs.

 ```bash
  cd PATH/TO/EXTRACTED/FOLDER